KamelTouati/Authentication-system/README.md

-# Auth System
+# Authentication System

 This is a project that demonstrates how you could implement a fully featured JSON Web Token Authentication system in Django and React.
-This includes showing how to implement features like account activation, password reset, and also social authentication with google and facebook oauth2.
-Further improvements to make it more production ready would just be to utilize the refresh token to get a new access token when the application reloads and also reloads when you go to an important page such as a checkout page, and having alerts present on the frontend to make things more user friendly.
+This includes showing how to implement features like account activation, password reset Further improvements to make it more production ready would just be to utilize the refresh token to get a new access token when the application reloads and also reloads when you go to an important page such as a checkout page, and having alerts present on the frontend to make things more user friendly.

 In order to test out this project, follow these steps: